MoeweX/homebridge-tinkerforge/README.md

 ## Start in Developer Mode

 To start the plugin in developer mode run `homebridge -D -P . -U ~/.homebridge-dev/` while beeing in the root directory.
 A sample config has to be saved at `~/.homebridge-dev/`.

+## Raspberry Pi

+To update raspberry run
+* sudo apt-get update
+* sudo apt-get dist-upgrade

+To update homebridge run
+* `npm install npm@latest -g` -> update npm
+* `npm update -g` -> update all global packages

+If the required configuration is stored at `~/.homebridge/config.json`, the program can just be started by running `homebridge`.
+It is recommended to do that in a screen environment (run `screen -S homebridge`).